* AUVSI XPONENTIAL 2020 new dates and location announced. *

 The presentation will review the company’s participation with Oklahoma State University in the 18-mile fully autonomous beyond visual line-of-sight flight with a small UAS in an FAA authorized flight corridor.
 The presentation will focus on the equipment and systems used to establish and maintain air traffic situational awareness, flight safety and maintenance of well-clear throughout the flight.

 AUVSI XPONENTIAL is the largest unmanned aircraft systems conference in the U.S. and in previous years has attracted an attendance of more than 8,000 industry professionals.
-The conference is being hosted at the Boston Convention and Exhibition Center in Boston, Massachusetts on
+The conference is being hosted at the Kay Bailey Hutchinson Convention Center in Dallas, Texas on October 5-8, 2020.

 Our 18-Mile Autonomous sUAS Flight

 Venue: Boston Convention and Exhibition Center, Boston, MA